wevote/WebApp/docs/installing/CLONING_CODE.md

 ### Create and set up SSH keys.
 (For Windows machines, refer to [these instructions instead](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows)).

-  1. Create SSH key:
+  1. Create SSH key by entering this into your terminal window:

      `ssh-keygen -t rsa -C "youremail@somedomain.com"`

-  2. Add SSH private keys into the SSH authentication agent:
+  2. Add SSH private keys into the SSH authentication agent, by entering this into your terminal window:

      `ssh-add ~/.ssh/id_rsa`